Corrector Yui: Others

-This red-haired young girl, with her teddy bear, is always present when the Beagle Virus appears.
-While she seems innocent and bears no harm, when emotionally pressured, and she sheds tears, her tears become the core for the Beagles virus.
-She is always searching for "sunflowers".
-Her picture was found within a storybook that belongs to Ai Shinozaki.
-Originally, she was created by Shintaro Ishikawa as a messenger software for his daughter.
-Ryo took her, experimenting on her with many computer viruses (not unlike Lisa Trevor), and thus the Beagles Virus was created with her as the host.
-Her name is "Ai", same with Shinozaki Ai.
-This girl can feel the emotions of others, which causes Ai to always lose her track, due to her heart's closure to others (which at first, she blamed on the ComCon, using logical deduction).
+A mysterious red-haired young girl searching for "sunflowers", who carries a teddy bear and is present when the Beagle Virus appears.
+While she seems innocent and means no harm, when she is emotionally pressured and sheds tears, her tears become the core for the Beagle virus.
+Her picture was found within a storybook belonging to Ai Shinozaki.
+Originally created by Shintaro Ishikawa as a messenger software for his daughter, Ryo took her and experimented on her with computer viruses, leading to the creation of the Beagle Virus with her as the host.
+Her name is "Ai", the same as Ai Shinozaki.
+She can feel the emotions of others, which causes Ai to lose her track due to her heart's closure to others, which she initially blamed on the ComCon.